Laurel Andres LMFT

 Soquel, CA 95073

-Sue has been responding to critical incidents and disasters for the past 18 years.
+Sue is retired from her private practice in Santa Cruz and now acts as our clinical consultant and back up debriefer.
+She has been responding to critical incidents and disasters for the past 25 years.
 In her work with local police, sheriff, fire personnel, CHP and other first responders, she has provided debriefing and one-on-one response, as well as support to family and co-workers.
-Sue is trained by and holds a “Certificate of Specialized Training in Emergency Services” from the International Critical Incident Stress Foundation.
-As an experienced practitioner of EMDR, she offers this brief individual intervention technique that allows for desensitization and reprocessing of traumatic incidents that lead to Acute and Post-traumatic Stress.

-Over the past 20 years her private practice has included providing counseling to adults, children and adolescents coping with “normal” life challenges, as well as contending with traumatic events such as physical and sexual abuse, suicide and murder, victimization and all forms of loss and grief.
-Additionally, Sue is a part time instructor at Cabrillo College and has provided workshops, consultations and trainings in CISM and multiple other topics to a variety of businesses, groups and agencies.
+Her private practice has included providing counseling to adults, children and adolescents coping with “normal” life challenges, as well as contending with traumatic events.
+Sue continues to offer workshops, consultations and trainings in CISM, Stress Management and other topics to a variety of businesses, groups and agencies.